ggosti/procezo/README.md

 GET /api/data/{project}/{group}/{filename}
 ```

-##Development Notes
+## Development Notes

 Procezo is part of the Interlupo pipeline, it can either be used together with Kapto or it can be integrated into a custom pipeline.
 If it is used as a standalone :
 - To add data: place CSVs under data/<project>/<group>/
 - To reload data: restart the app (TODO: implement live reload logic)
 - To modify interfaces: edit dash_app/layout.py and callbacks.py
-- To implement new notebooks: edit example Jupyter Notebbok
+- To implement new notebooks: edit example Jupyter Notebook

+## To Do / Ideas

+- Add caching (e.g. Redis or TTL-based reloading)
+- Add file upload support
--
+- Support multi-user session states
+- Dockerize the app for deployment

+## License

+GPL-3.0 License — see `LICENSE` file.

+## Contributing
+Contributions are welcome!
+Fork the repo, create a branch, and open a PR.